Sukhothai Historical Park: Sukhothai in the 13th century

 Prior to the 13th century, a succession of Tai kingdoms existed in the northern highlands including the Ngoenyang (centered on Chiang Saen, predecessor of Lan Na) kingdom and the Heokam (centered on Chiang Hung, modern Jinghong in China) kingdom of Tai Lue people.
-Sukhothai had been a trade center and part of Lawo, which was under the domination of the Khmer Empire.
+Sukhothai has been described as a trade centre within the orbit of Lawo.
 The migration of Tai people into the upper Chao Phraya valley was somewhat gradual.

-Modern historians believe that the secession of Sukhothai (once known as Sukhodaya) from the Khmer empire began as early as 1180 during the reign of Pho Khun Sri Naw Namthom who was the ruler of Sukhothai and the peripheral city of Sri Satchanalai (modern day Si Satchanalai District in Sukhothai Province).
-Sukhothai had enjoyed substantial autonomy until it was re-conquered around 1180 by the Mons of Lawo under Khomsabad Khlonlampong.
+Sri Naw Nam Thum ruled Sukhothai together with the neighbouring city of Si Satchanalai in the late 12th and early 13th centuries, and lost the town about 1180 to Khom Sabat Khlon Lamphong.

-Two brothers, Pho Khun Bangklanghao and Pho Khun Phameung took Sukhothai from Mon hands in 1239.
-Khun (ขุน) before becoming a Thai feudal title, was a Tai title for a ruler of a fortified town and its surrounding villages, together called a muang; in older usage prefixed pho (พ่อ) 'father', Comparable in sound and meaning to rural English 'paw'.
-Bangklanghao ruled Sukhothai as Sri Indraditya and began the Phra Ruang dynasty.
+Two brothers, Pho Khun Bang Klang Hao and Pho Khun Pha Mueang, took Sukhothai in 1239.
+(Note: Other accounts date the event to 1238.)
+Khun (ขุน), before it became a Thai feudal title, was a Tai title for a ruler of a fortified town and its surrounding villages, together called a muang; in older usage prefixed pho (พ่อ) 'father', Comparable in sound and meaning to rural English 'paw'.
+Bang Klang Hao ruled Sukhothai as Sri Indraditya and began the Phra Ruang dynasty.
 He expanded his kingdom to bordering cities.
 At the end of his reign in 1257, the Sukhothai Kingdom covered the entire upper valley of the Chao Phraya River (then known simply as Menam, 'mother of waters', the generic Thai name for rivers.)

+The event is read in two ways.
+In the account of Griswold and Prasert na Nagara, Khom Sabat Khlon Lamphong was the commander of a Khmer garrison and 1238 the liberation of Sukhothai from Khmer suzerainty under a Tai dynasty.
+More recent work has withdrawn the supports for that reading.
+The etymological analysis finds no element of rank in the name, and the term Khom is not a reliable ethnic marker.
+In its place he is treated as a local figure who kept political affiliations with Lavo, itself under the influence of the Angkorian Mahidharapura line by the 1180s.
+Chris Baker and Pasuk Phongpaichit read the inscription as recording a victory by one local lord associated with Angkor over another holding a Khmer title, Pha Mueang the victor having himself received a title, a regalia sword and a princess in marriage from the ruler at Angkor.
+Sukhothai remained the centre of Tai power in the upper valley until the end of the 14th century.

 Traditional Thai historians considered the founding of the Sukhothai Kingdom as the beginning of the Thai nation because little was known about the kingdoms prior to Sukhothai.
 Modern historical studies demonstrate that Thai history began before Sukhothai.
 Yet the foundation of Sukhothai is still a celebrated event.